giovanniramos/zf_generate_models/README.md

     autoloaderNamespaces[] = "App"

-To run the script, go through the url:
+To run and test the script, go to the url:

     <host name>/scripts/zf1_generator

+And generate the "Models" the Guestbook database, which is present in the package ZF1 Quick Start.

+Then run the application!

 That's all you need to do.